atom-tm/l2df-engine/README.md

 * "GGPO like" rollback networking instead of lockstep to make you feel an excellent netplay experience.

+## Documentation

+You can find it here: [https://atom-tm.github.io/l2df-engine](https://atom-tm.github.io/l2df-engine).

+It's still in-progress but already covers some basics of development with our engine.

+We are working hard on tutorials so take a look at it and if possible leave your feedback here at [issues](https://github.com/atom-tm/l2df-engine/issues) or on our [Discord server](https://discord.gg/PEM4P4ChMc).

 ## Installation

+Before you start take a look at [Introduction](https://atom-tm.github.io/l2df-engine/manual/01-introduction.md.html) section from our documentation as it covers some preparation steps if you are not familar with LÖVE ecosystem.

 1. Go to [releases](https://github.com/atom-tm/l2df-engine/releases) page
 2. Download one of packages in the latest available release:
 	- `l2df.lua` - if you want just to import engine into your game with `require 'l2df'`
-	- `demo-x.x.x.exe` - if you want just to test latest changes and features in Windows
+	- `demo-x.x.x.exe` - if you want just to test latest changes and features on Windows
 	- `demo-x.x.x.zip` - if you want to see / modificate a single full-featured example
 	- `Source code.zip` - everything is under your control, feel the full power of presets and modificate engine if you need it!